roajonny/common/docs/source/index.rst

    codebase to its documentation and requirements lifecycle management via a "Docs-as-Code" approach
 #.
 It attempts to push FPGA development practices forward by **leveraging SW tools
-   and methodology** that are robust, commonplace, and effective in the SW world
+   and methodology** that are effective, robust, and standard in the SW world
 #.
 It serves as a **convenient starting point template** for new FPGA projects,
    which is intended to be simple to understand and straightforward to leverage

-If this piques your interest, let's get started!
+If you've cared enough to read this far, let's get started!

 *-JR*